IremSl/itsc_autonomous/Weekly Assignment-4/Menu/README.md

 ### Remove an item from your  menu

-Allows the user to remove an item from your custom menu .
+Allows you to remove an item from your custom menu .

 ### Get a menu suggestion